 It sounds unlikely, but it’s true.
 Think of a steep and busy road, with cars climbing at 30mph.
-If you previously slogged up the hill at 6mph, but can tackle the same gradient at 12mph with an electric bike, you will see 33% fewer cars and they will pass you at 18mph rather than 24mph.
+If you previously slogged up the hill at 6mph but can tackle the same gradient at 12mph with an electric bike, you will see 33% fewer cars and they will pass you at 18mph rather than 24mph.

 3: Running costs

-Purchase cost is a little more than a conventional bike, mechanical wear and tear is about the same, and electricity is so cheap as to be largely irrelevant, but there is an extra expense in terms of battery depreciation.
+Purchase cost is a little more than a conventional bike, mechanical wear and tear are about the same, and electricity is so cheap as to be largely irrelevant, but there is an extra expense in terms of battery depreciation.
 Consequently, an electric bike costs more to run – typically 5 – 8 pence per mile against 4.2 pence per mile for a non-assisted bike.
-However, it is very reasonable extra for all of the advantages you’ll gain from owning one.
+However, it is a very reasonable extra for all of the advantages you’ll gain from owning one.

 Although I haven’t got an electric bike yet, I was riding a 125cc motorbike to see if the savings I made from swapping out driving my car when possible for riding my motorbike.
 The savings I made on fuel practically paid for the bike from the saving I made.
-Imagine the saving you’d make from an electric bike rather than using you car.
+Imagine the saving you’d make from an electric bike rather than using your car.
 You’d probably find the savings you’d make would not only pay for the electric bike in a very short time but the additional savings could even pay for your next holiday – Well worth thinking about don’t you think?